-Homer is best known as the author of the Iliad and the Odyssey.
-He was believed by the ancient Greeks to have been the first and greatest of the epic poets.
-Author of the first known literature of Europe, he is central to the Western canon.
+Homer is a Greek epic poet, the author of the Iliad and the Odyssey.
+Ancient Greeks thought him to be the first and greatest of the epic poets.